Jubatian/rrpge-spec/specs/userlib/dlist.rst

 Provides basic functions for performing various common display list related operations.
-They do not rely on the current Display List Definition & Process Flags register state, rather take it entirely as parameter, so any kind of display list can be populated with them (useful for example for pre-filling lists to be used after some graphics configuration change).
-Some of the functions however use some Graphics Display Definition registers to do their job, indicated at the descritions of those.
+They do not rely on the current Display List Definition & Process Flags register state, rather take it entirely as parameter, so any kind of display list can be populated with them (useful for example for prefilling lists to be used after some graphics configuration change).
+Some of the functions however use some Graphics Display Definition registers to do their job, indicated at the descriptions of those.

 All functions populating the display list in some manner use the us_dlist_setptr function to initialize pointers to walk them, so the